dchen2000/Dylans_Portfolio/README.md

 # Dylans_Portfolio

 # [Project 1: Excel Dash Board Using Bike Sales](https://github.com/dchen2000/Dylans_Portfolio/blob/main/Excel%20Project%20Dataset.xlsx)
- * Project Overview
+ * **Project Overview **
-  * Data was taken from a sample bike sales project
+    The Excel bike sales project was initiated to analyze and visualize data obtained from a sample bike sales dataset.
+The project employed generic bike sales data to derive meaningful insights and enhance decision-making processes.
+Key components of the project include:

-  * The project used generic bike sales data to create pivote tables
+* **Data Source:** The project sourced data from a comprehensive sample bike sales dataset, providing a diverse range of information related to bike sales transactions.
-  * The project used the pivot tables to create interactive dashboards
+* **Data Exploration and Cleaning:** Prior to analysis, the dataset underwent meticulous exploration to understand its structure and identify any inconsistencies.
+Cleaning procedures were implemented to address missing values, outliers, and ensure data integrity.
+* **Pivot Table Creation:** Leveraging the powerful data manipulation capabilities of Excel, the project involved the creation of pivot tables.
+These tables were instrumental in summarizing and aggregating the bike sales data, enabling a more in-depth analysis.
+* **Interactive Dashboards:** The pivot tables served as the foundation for the development of interactive dashboards.
+These dashboards were designed to provide an intuitive and dynamic representation of the bike sales data, facilitating easier interpretation and exploration.

 <img width="633" alt="image" src="https://github.com/dchen2000/Dylans_Portfolio/assets/140763366/86bc006c-d728-44e2-9a6b-7114c1a58907">